Safe and Respectful Sexual Health Care in WA

 Talking to a partner about sexual health testing and HIV prevention is a powerful way to protect each other.

-When talking to your partner about sexual health, you can ask:
+When talking about sexual health with a partner, you can ask:

 -

-“Have you been tested for HIV or STIs?”
+“Have you ever been tested for HIV or STIs?”

 -